Download Medieval Treasures of Eastern Europe Detailed Itinerary

 Day 1: Arrive in Prague, Czech Republic

-Day 2: Prague - Castle, Charles Bridge, Astronomical Clock, Old Jewish Quarter
+Day 2: Prague - Castle, Charles Bridge, Astronomical Clock, Old Town

 After breakfast we begin our sightseeing of Prague on foot by seeing many of the fabulous Renaissance, Baroque, Art Nouveau and Neo-Gothic monuments.
 We visit Prague Castle - the center of the Czech state for almost 11 centuries.